auplt/command-executor/README.md

 ---

-Here is a small image, that demonstrates app architecture.
+Here is a small image, that demonstrates the app architecture.

 ![Architecture image](./static/images/Architecture.png)